 Investing for retirement involves saving regularly, investing the savings appropriately to balance growth potential with investment risk, and then spending the invested wealth over the retirement period.
-VLCM is centered on calculating the distribution (or uncertainty) of spending and wealth during each year of retirement.
+The VLCM focuses on calculating the distribution (or uncertainty) of spending and wealth during each year of retirement.

 In the retirement goal framework, it's important to use a broader retirement income concept that considers additional sources beyond the portfolio itself.
-As shown in Figure 2, an investor can derive utility from four sources of income and wealth during retirement: the retirement portfolio, Social Security payments, external sources, and a defined-benefit (DB) pension plan.
+As shown in Figure 2, an investor can derive utility from four sources of income and wealth during retirement: the retirement portfolio, Social Security payments, a defined benefit (DB) pension plan, and external sources.